Plachtaa/seed-vc/README.md

 A Colab Tutorial is here for you to follow: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1R1BJTqMsTXZzYAVx3j1BiemFXog9pbQG?usp=sharing)
 1. Prepare your own dataset.
 It has to satisfy the following:
     - File structure does not matter
+    - Each audio file should range from 1 to 30 seconds, otherwise will be ignored
     - All audio files should be in on of the following formats: `.wav` `.flac` `.mp3` `.m4a` `.opus` `.ogg`
     - Speaker label is not required, but make sure that each speaker has at least 1 utterance
     - Of course, the more data you have, the better the model will perform